copethomas/defcon-33-domain-fronting/README.md

 ## 4. Scrape domains and analyze CDN usage

-The `scape` tool processes a list of domains, uses DNS data and the IP mapping JSON file to determine which CDN the domain is connected too and then logs the data in CSV format.
+The `resolve` tool processes the list of domains and then uses the returned DNS data to perform a CDN look up using the `cdn_asn_to_ip_map.json` mapping file.
+All of this data is then logged to `domains_to_cdn.csv`.

 ```shell
 go run cmd/resolve/main.go